-One of the best RPGs to have the unfortunate luck of being trapped in Nintendo’s Wii U console, Xenoblade Chronicles X, has you playing as an original character that joins BLADE, an organization fighting to ensure humanity’s survival following Earth’s destruction.
+One of the best RPGs to have the unfortunate luck of being trapped in Nintendo’s Wii U console, Xenoblade Chronicles X has you playing as an original character who joins BLADE, an organization fighting to ensure humanity’s survival following Earth’s destruction.

 Although the game is considered a spin-off, it features many themes and references to older Xenoblade Chronicles games that longtime fans will instantly recognize.